- This Policy

 - third party Processors (such as payment services providers; data centers; etc.), located anywhere in the world, subject to the requirements noted below in this Section (H);

-- any relevant party, law enforcement agency or court, to the extent necessary for the establishment, exercise or defence of legal rights;
+- any relevant party, law enforcement agency or court, to the extent necessary for the establishment, exercise or defense of legal rights;

 - any relevant party for the purposes of prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including safeguarding against and the prevention of threats to public security;